viamrobotics/docs/docs/services/vision/detection.md

 ## Configure a `mlmodel` detector

 A machine learning detector that draws bounding boxes according to the specified tensorflow-lite model file available on the robot’s hard drive.
-To create a `mlmodel` classifier, you need an [ML Model Service with a suitable model](../../ml/).
+To create a `mlmodel` classifier, you need an [ML model service with a suitable model](../../ml/).

 Navigate to the [robot page on the Viam app](https://app.viam.com/robots).
-Click on the robot you wish to add the Vision Service to.
+Click on the robot you wish to add the vision service to.
 Select the **Config** tab, and click on **Services**.

 Scroll to the **Create Service** section.